syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/axis.md

 {% elsif page.publishingplatform == "aspnet-mvc" %}

 Multilevel labels are used to classify a group of axis labels as a single category, which is then displayed with a label.
-By using multiple [MultiLevelLabels](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#properties) tag, you can add multiple levels on top of the axis labels.
+By using [MultiLevelLabels](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#properties) tag, you can add multiple levels on top of the axis labels.

-To divide and group the axis labels, you can use multiple `MultiLevelLabels` property.
+To divide and group the axis labels, you can use `MultiLevelLabels` property.
 The starting and ending indexes of the axis labels can be set using the `Start` and `End` properties in the [Categories](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#Syncfusion_EJ2_HeatMap_HeatMapMultiLevelLabel_Categories).
 The `Text` property can be used to specify a name for the grouped axis labels.

 The multilevel labels can be customized by using the following properties and tags.
 * [Overflow](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#Syncfusion_EJ2_HeatMap_HeatMapMultiLevelLabel_Overflow) - It is used to trim or wrap the multilevel labels when the label overflows the intended space.
 NOTE: This property is only for x-axis.